 As well as Zoom H4n, it’s worth looking at what other recording devices your chosen microphone is compatible with, especially if you like to change between recording equipment regularly.

-Omnidirectional microphones record sound in a 360º arc, so they’re the best choice for a studio recording with multiple guests, where sound will be coming from all directions.
+Omnidirectional microphones record sound in a 360º arc, so they’re the best choice for a studio recording with multiple guests, where sound will come from all directions.
 They can enhance vocal sound by recording with a flat frequency response, which is ideal for podcasting or interviewing and can reduce the amount of ambient noise that’s picked up.

-Cardioid microphones work in a 180º arc and focus more on the sound coming from directly in front of them while blocking out any noise coming from behind the microphone.
+Cardioid microphones work in a 180º arc and focus more on the sound directly in front of them while blocking out any noise from behind the microphone.
 The noise-blocking makes them an excellent choice for outdoor recording, where you want to avoid as much ambient noise as possible and concentrate more on vocals.

-Metal clips that simply grip onto clothing are the most common method of mounting a
+The most common method of mounting a

-This is an outstanding feature, as you won’t have to worry about keeping a steady supply of batteries to hand and instead can simply plug in your microphone and go!
+This is an outstanding feature, as you won’t have to worry about keeping a steady supply of batteries to hand and instead can plug in your microphone and go!

-As with all technology, it’s worth seeing what else you can get for your money in the way of included accessories.
 Some microphones come with handy extras that can enhance the recording experience.

 Finally, it’s essential to look at the warranty your microphone includes.
 A good mic for Zoom H4n can be an expensive investment, so the longer you’re covered for repair or replacement, the better.